rixx/ramble/_posts/2020-03-03-virtue-squares.md

 ---
 layout: post
+summary: Reason about your ethics and other people's semantics by building virtue squares.
 ---

 Virtue squares are a useful tool to explore virtues, emotions, and everything else you attach a value judgement to.
 They